Mission, Vision & Values

 Jefferson admitted 119 full- and 221 part-time students to its first class in September of 1963.
 In the fall 2015 semester, Jefferson’s total headcount was 2,099 full-time and 1,822 part-time students.

-Asset Number of curricula, online degrees cannot be shown in WYSIWYGTo ease transfer, Jefferson has articulation agreements with colleges and universities across the United States, as well as two jointly registered programs (Business Administration and Liberal Arts—Childhood Education) with SUNY Potsdam.
+50+ programs of study with strong workforce degrees and transfer degrees that ensure ease of transfer.
+Jefferson has articulation agreements with colleges and universities across the United States, as well as two jointly registered programs (Business Administration and Liberal Arts—Childhood Education) with SUNY Potsdam.
 Additionally, through Jefferson’s Higher Education Center initiative, the College has partnered with several four-year institutions to provide opportunities for community members to earn bachelor’s and master’s degrees locally.

 Along with its credit-bearing programs, the College offers a variety of workshops, seminars, and workforce training opportunities.
 Cultural events, open to the public, routinely include film and theatrical events, lectures, seminars, and art exhibitions.
 Library resources are open to the public and community members are encouraged to use them.
 Personal, academic, and vocational counseling are provided to both students and the community.